10 Most Overrated Teams in College Football Right Now

 Host · Writer

-The calendar has turned to October, and we are nearing the midpoint of the 2025 college football season for several teams.
+The calendar now reads mid-October, and almost every team has played half of the college football season.
 There is still much to unfold, but we can already make several observations about which teams are overhyped and overrated.

 Have all the intel you need?
 Free, actionable information is just one click away!
 Sign up for our daily newsletter, SportsGrid Daily.